gnuchanos/GnuChanGUI/README.md

 # GnuChanGUI
 <p> Please note that this is a library based on the PySimpleGUI library with the aim of simplifying and making it more user-friendly.
 Keep in mind that I am also a beginner in Python and constantly improving myself. </p>

-i give up this project but you can use this

 important note
 ```
 python -m PySimpleGUI.PySimpleGUI upgrade